TeoNikolov/wasp-ss-gesgen/tutorial.md

 # Task 2.
 Previewing the generated motion
 Previewing the generated animations is much more straightforward than generating them.
 In fact, there is very little you need to do, particularly with the web-based solution.
 Keep in mind that generating a video of the gestures is a relatively slow process, so please be patient.

-## Web-based
+## Web server
-1. Ensure you have opened the web page at `localhost:5001`.
+1. Open the server web page.
 2. Click on the file input button after "Motion (BVH)" and pick the generated BVH motion file.
 3. Click on the file input button after "Audio (WAV)" and pick the WAV audio file that matches the generated BVH file you want to visualise.
 4. Press "Download (MP4)" when you are satisfied with your choices. *Warning: There is a bug that may require you to press the button multiple times until the generation starts.*
-5. Wait for generation to finish; this process can be rather slow.
+5. Wait for the process to complete; this can take a while.
 You will be shown a "download file" dialog to save the generated MP4 file when finished.

 ## Docker CLI
 The `/output/` folder located in the gesture generation repository root is mounted inside Docker; you can add, remove, and access files directly from your file system.
 It is recommended to use this folder when completing this task, as it makes it easy to view the generated videos inside `/output/mp4/`.